 9 I Heard It Too (2014)

-Taking inspiration from the famous two sentence horror story, directors Matt Sears and Tim Knight bring to life one of the most bone-chilling horror shorts ever made.
-I Heard It Too tells the story of Stephanie, a little girl who is woken up in the middle of the night by the sound of her mother’s voice repeatedly calling her from downstairs.
-Confused, she gets up to go to her, but as she reaches the stairs, her mother grabs her and takes her into another room.
-She holds Stephanie tight in her arms and tells her the now famous line: “I heard it too.”
-What ensues is a tense and terrifying quest to discover who (or what) was calling from downstairs.
+Inspired by the infamous two‑sentence horror story, directors Matt Sears and Tim Knight bring to life one of the most bone‑chilling shorts ever made.
+I Heard It Too follows Stephanie, a little girl awakened in the dead of night by her mother’s voice echoing from downstairs.
+Confused, she climbs the stairs, only for her mother to seize her and whisper the haunting line, “I heard it too.”
+The film then embarks on a tense quest to uncover who—or what—was calling from below.

 8 The Sermon (2018)

-An isolated church community lead by an extremist preacher captures and tortures one of its own members, a middle-aged lady who was caught having an affair with another woman.
-The preacher’s daughter, who is the other woman, decides that is time for her to break free from the church’s excessive practices.
-So, she comes up with a plan.
+An isolated church community, led by an extremist preacher, captures and tortures a middle‑aged woman caught having an affair with another woman.
+The preacher’s daughter—who is the other woman—decides it’s time to break free from the sect’s draconian practices and devises a daring plan.

 7 STUCCO (2019)

-Gavankar’s impeccable directorial debut won her the SXSW 2020 Special Jury Prize, and an immense amount of praise for both her writing and her performance.
-STUCCO is raw, unapologetic, and as unusual as a movie can be.
-Yet another welcomed entry in the realm of modern psychological horror.
-Don’t miss this one!
+Gavankar’s debut earned the SXSW 2020 Special Jury Prize and garnered praise for both her script and performance.
+STUCCO is raw, unapologetic, and as unconventional as a film can be—a standout entry in contemporary psychological horror.
+Don’t miss it!

 6 There Comes A Knocking (2019)

-Emma, a lonely and grieving woman trying to navigate the recent loss of her husband John, installs a new antique door in her home.
-As she finishes, she realizes the door is locked (which she didn’t notice before installing it) and she is unable to open it without a key.
-She decides to wait for the next day to deal with it, but things don’t quite turn out that way, because that night, Emma is woken up by strange knocks coming from the other side of the door.
+Emma, a grieving widow navigating the recent loss of her husband John, installs a new antique door in her home.
+After finishing, she discovers the door is locked—a detail she missed during installation—and she cannot open it without a key.
+She decides to postpone dealing with it until morning, but that night she is jolted awake by mysterious knocks coming from the other side of the door.

 15 Great Short Films